Introduction

 Step 6: Affix the CE Marking to Your Device

-Now you can affix the CE mark on your device, packaging, and user instructions.
+With the DoC signed, you can now affix the CE mark to your device, its packaging, and the user instructions.

 Key rules: